Roger Masteller (1929 - 2020) - Obituary

-Lancaster - Roger Williams Masteller, age 91, passed away October 3rd at Main Street Terrace nursing home in Lancaster, OH.
-He was born February 13, 1929 in Columbus, OH, where he was raised by his parents, John and Frances (Hertel) Masteller.
+Roger Williams Masteller, age 91, passed away Oct.
+3rd at Main Street Terrace nursing home in Lancaster, Ohio.

+He was born Feb.13, 1929 in Mt.
+Vernon, Ohio, where he was raised by his parents, John and Frances (Hertel) Masteller.
 He graduated from North High School in 1948 and attended Ohio State University for a few years.
-He worked summers as a merchant marine on a Lake Erie ore boat, before joining the US Navy.
-He served two years of active duty during the Korean War in a CB, or construction battalion, spending nearly all his service deployed overseas building Naval bases.
+He worked summers as a merchant marine on a Lake Erie ore boat, before joining the U.S. Navy.
+He served two years of active duty during the Korean War in a CB, or construction battalion, spending nearly all his service deployed overseas building naval bases.
 He then came home and started working with his father and brothers, running the family business of Mason's Sand & Gravel in Obetz until the brothers ultimately sold it.

-Roger married Beverly (Clark) Masteller, in her home town of Galion, OH, on July 2, 1960.
-They lived in Upper Arlington, OH and began raising two sons, Mark and Rodd.
-In 1977 the family moved to Hide-A-Way Hills, OH to enjoy a rural, but vacation-like environment.
-About 20 years later, after they became empty nesters and Roger was nearing retirement, they built and moved into their last home in Lancaster, OH.
+Roger married Beverly (Clark) Masteller, in her hometown of Galion, Ohio, on July 2, 1960.
+They lived in Upper Arlington, Ohio and began raising two sons, Mark and Rodd.
+In 1977 the family moved to Hide-A-Way Hills, Ohio to enjoy a rural, but vacation-like environment.
+About 20 years later, after they became empty nesters and Roger was nearing retirement, they built and moved into their last home in Lancaster, Ohio.
 Beverly passed away in 2014, ending their long and enjoyable marriage.

 Roger was preceded in death by his parents John and Frances Masteller, his wife Beverly Masteller, his brother Gordon Masteller, and his brother Louis Masteller and sister-in-law Rosemary.
 He is survived by his and sister-in-law Janet (Gordon), children Mark (Michele) Masteller of Lancaster and Rodd (Kimberly) Masteller of Canal Winchester; grandchildren Nichole (Justin) Walter of Lancaster, PFC Cody (Heather) Masteller of Ft.
 Stewart, GA, Tyler Masteller of Lebanon; six great-grandchildren and many nieces and nephews.